Staging and Grading Cancer in Dogs

 The advantage of staging and grading is that it helps you and your veterinarian understand your dog’s predicted lifespan and the best treatment options.
 It also informs us what to expect for quality of life.

-Treating without full staging and/or grading can result in being too aggressive or not aggressive enough, and that can result in undesired side effects or lack of cancer control.
+If we treat without this information, we might be either too aggressive or not aggressive enough.
+This can result in undesired side effects or a lack of cancer control.

-There are times when treating without all the information is necessary and a risk/reward assessment can help minimize negative outcomes.
+The reality is that sometimes we have to treat without all the information.
+In these cases, a risk/reward assessment can help minimize negative outcomes.

 There are also times when full staging or grading is not available or is not the best choice for you or your dog.
 In these cases, treatment and diagnostics may be tailored to accommodate individual circumstances.